gridcoin-community/Autonode/README.md

 - Downloads snapshot instead of syncing from block 0 (edit script if you don't want it to do this)
 - Adds Google DNS to ensure package manager is reachable
 - Adds Spideroak as a host for snapshot download
-- Configures chrony (be sure to update timezone if you care about that sort of thing)
+- Configures ntp (be sure to update timezone if you care about that sort of thing)
 - Autostart when done (Ubuntu)
 - Autostart on boot (Debian)